 Your linguistic and behavioural frame must be in sync.
 Story, values and behaviours need to be solid and well connected.
-Story, grammar and syntax must make sense when seeing together.
+Story, grammar and syntax must make sense when seen together.

-You could have a good story, a good corporate narrative as an idea, perhaps a good differentiation (‘space in the world’) but your grammar stinks.
+You could have a good story, a good corporate narrative as an idea, perhaps a good differentiator (‘space in the world’) but your grammar stinks.
 Values are that grammar.
-Of course you have declared good ones, obvious ones, but what people see is nor what is written.
+Of course you have declared good ones, obvious ones, but what people see is not what is written.
 There is a disconnect.
 Your grammar is not good.

-In my work as organizational architect @ The Chalfont Project, we spend significant time in the behavioural side of things.
+In my work as organizational architect at The Chalfont Project, we spend significant time on the behavioural side of things.
 This is an area of expertise that we cherish as a team.

 In my experience, when those behavioural translations are done by copywriters or a creative agencies, very often they miss the point.
 Not that those words are not beautiful or attractive or motivating, but often they are not behaviours.
 Buying a Thesaurus dictionary would be much cheaper.

 Behaviours must have an unequivocal meeting.
-There can be no possibility that three of you go home after a good debate and agreement ‘on behavioiurs’ with three different interpretations.
+There can be no possibility that three of you go home after a good debate and agreement ‘on behaviours’ with three different interpretations.

 There is a school of (bad) thought in organizational development/HR/change management stuff, that says that people should be given a set of ‘values’ or ‘behaviours’ and then they should (democratically, I suppose) interpret them as they wish.
 This is very noble, if completely flawed thinking that opens all sorts of Pandora boxes and will take people into many different directions.
 By the way, the same people who promote this pseudo-democratic view of the organization, also want to have ‘one culture’.
 Yep, one culture of anything goes, that they will get.

-Many missions cum values cum behaviours may have been established a long time ago.
+Many missions/values/behaviours may have been established a long time ago.
 I do not suggest you review these frames every week, but it would be very healthy to check the story-grammar-syntax equation in case those synapsis of the organization’s nervous system are a bit rusty and the connections have become a bit weak.